How to Liquidate Your Company in Mexico

 • Draw up the liquidation balance sheet.

 You must keep the documents of the partnership and the books of account and cooperation on deposit for 10 years after the date of liquidation.
-It’s key to seek support from expert liquidation services providers for this process.
+It’s key to seek support from expert liquidation service providers for this process.

 Insolvency procedures